d9pouces/PolyArchiv/doc/source/configuration.rst

   [repository]
   engine=git
-  excluded_local_tags=*large,huge
+  excluded_collect_point_tags=*large,huge

 and add the `large` tag to the local configuration you want to avoid (traditionnal shell expansion with ? and * is used for comparing included and excluded tags, so you can put `extra-large` instead of simply `large`):

 .. code-block:: ini
-  :caption: /etc/polyarchiv/my-local.local
+  :caption: /etc/polyarchiv/my-collect-point.collect
-  :name: tags1:/etc/polyarchiv/my-local.local
+  :name: tags1:/etc/polyarchiv/my-collect-point.collect

   [repository]
   engine=git
   local_path=/tmp/local
-  local_tags=local,extra-large
+  collect_point_tags=local,extra-large

 Tags can also be applied to remote repositories: